Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ### Upgrade RPCs

 The way RPCs are invoked has changed with this version of MLAPI.
-Please read our new documentation about RPCs and replace your existing RPCs with the new system.
+Please read our new [documentation about MLAPI Messaging Systems](../advanced-topics/messaging-system.md) and replace your existing RPCs with the new system.

 ### Serialization